yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

 ### Step 2: Label new tubes for digestion

 ### Step 3: Make 50 mM NH4HCO3 + 6M urea solution

+- Measured 5mL of nanopure water in a graduated cylinder, and poured into falcon tube
+- Weighed out 39.53 mg of ammonium bicarbonate (NH4HCO3)
+- Added NH4HCO3 to falcon tube, vortexed until mixed
+- Weighed out 3.60g Urea
+- Added Urea to falcon tube, vortexed until mixed
+- Poured falcon tube contents into graduated cylinder
+- Topped of contents in graduated cylinder with nanopure water up to 10 mL
+- Poured contents of graduated cylinder into falcon tube

 ### Step 4: Pipet volume of sonicated sample into new tubes